-Breast Augmentation is a cosmetic procedure to enhance the size and shape of the breasts by introducing a synthetic implant behind the mammary gland or behind the pectoral muscle.
+Breast Augmentation, or breast implants, is a cosmetic procedure to enhance the size and shape of the breasts by introducing a synthetic implant behind the mammary gland or behind the pectoral muscle.

-Anyone who is interested in having this procedure is strongly encouraged to discuss all technical aspects of the surgery (type of incision and the position, type and size of the implants) with their plastic surgeon prior to making a decision.
+Anyone who is interested in having this procedure is strongly encouraged to discuss all technical aspects of the surgery (the type of incision and the position, type and size of the implants) with their plastic surgeon prior to making a decision.

 There are 2 main types of breast implants available today: